uclaacm/learning-lab-crash-course-su20/16-intro-backend/README.md

 ### RESTful

 [Representation State Transfer (REST)](https://en.wikipedia.org/wiki/Representational_state_transfer) and its implementation -- RESTful -- services are a class of server that meet a handful of criteria, as defined [here](https://restfulapi.net/) and [here](https://en.wikipedia.org/wiki/Representational_state_transfer):
-* Client-server: separate the user concerns from the data storage concerns
+* **Client-server**: separate the user concerns from the data storage concerns
-* Stateless: there should not be any context between the server and the client preserved between requests
+* **Stateless**: there should not be any context between the server and the client preserved between requests
-* Cacheable: responses must define themselves to be cacheable or not
+* **Cacheable**: responses must define themselves to be cacheable or not
-* Uniform interface:
+* **Uniform interface**:
     * Resource identifications are in requests
     * Each request should provide enough information to explain how to manipulate the piece of data
     * Each message should have enough information to explain how to process it
     * A client should be able to use its results to eventually discover all the resources it needs
-* Layered system: a client cannot tell if it is connected directly to our server or via intermediary
+* **Layered system**: a client cannot tell if it is connected directly to our server or via intermediary
-* Code on demand (optional): transferring executable code may be desirable
+* **Code on demand (optional)**: transferring executable code may be desirable

-What this means is that you provide the client a stateless web interface meeting these specifications, and then you are in charge of the implementation.
+What this means is that if you provide the client a stateless web interface meeting these specifications, then regardless our implementation, the client will know how to work with our data based on server responses.

 ### GraphQL